 Want a simpler hanging method?
 Look in the holiday décor section of your store for clear command hooks.
 These outdoor Christmas garland hooks are designed to adhere to most surfaces and are easily removed without damage.
 They make hanging stringed or Christmas lights, or any decorations, easy!
 Remember to let them set for an hour before hanging anything.
 This allows the adhesive to harden.

 How to Hang Garland on the Mantle

 Of course, if your mantel has a wide enough ledge, you can set garland on top with ease.
 If you want to hang it in swags, decide how many swags you want, usually 3 or 5, depending on the width of your mantel.
 Attach clear command hooks on the top edge of the ledge in the places you want the peak of your garland.
-Start with the center one, then measure so the remaining ones are evenly spaced.
+Start with the center one, then measure so the remaining adhesive hooks are evenly spaced.
 Use fishing line to hang the garland on the hooks.
 Add pretty ribbon at each hook to finish the look.
 String small battery-operated fairy lights through the garland for subtle lighting.

 How to Hang a Wreath on a Front Door

-There are many types of doors, and just as many ways to hang a wreath on them.
+There are many types of doors, and just as many ways to hang a Christmas wreath on them.
 Here are the most common ones:

 Metal Doors: Use a magnetic wreath holder to keep your wreath firmly in place.
 Command hooks also work.
 Be sure to check the weight recommendation.

 How to Hang a Wreath on a Wall

 Take the same approach you would when hanging a piece of artwork.
 A nail or picture-hanging hook might be all you need.
 Avoid adding a bunch of extra nail holes in the wall and replace non-seasonal artwork with holiday art.
 Skip nail holes altogether and use a clear removable plastic hook.